tanjilahamed99/PxlHut-Task/README.md

 <!-- zod validation -->
 Zod validation
--use zod for validate all the data by given requirement and show the error if the value don't match with condition
+- use zod for validate all the data by given requirement and show the error if the value don't match with condition